wfeifefeifef/Pokemon-CRUD/README.md

 ---

+# 🗝 How to use it
+You just have to download the zip file that is at the beginning of this repository, or clone the repository, and open the folder in Visual Studio Code, once there a terminal opens and you type "php -S localhost:8000", this will start loading commands allowing you to visualize the project in the browser.

 # ✨ Features

 ✅ **Interactive Dashboard**: View general stats such as total characters, average level, maximum level, and the most frequent type.